ZapDos7/java-interview-problems/README.md

     - [ ] Write a program to demonstrate the use of CompletableFuture for asynchronous programming.

 - Indeed's problems:
-  - [ ] Write a program to sort a sequence of numbers in ascending order.

   - [ ] Using Java 8 date-time library in CLASSPATH (package private) file, write a program that shows how you can add time to any time with respect to midnight on Jan.
 1, 2000.
   - [ ] Write a program that accepts comma-separated strings, sorts the strings in ascending order, and outputs the concatenated string of sorted strings.
   - [ ] Write a program that accepts comma-separated strings, checks for duplicates and returns a message with 1 if there's a duplicate.